lukebemish/lukebemish.github.io/_posts/2025-09-14-gradle-dependencies-part-4.md

 - `org.gradle.native.architecture=x86_64`
 - `org.gradle.category=library`

-to get `bdist_wheel` distributions for x86_64 linux, and we see that it resolves a dependency tree as follows:
+to get `bdist_wheel` distributions for x86_64 Linux, and we see that it resolves a dependency tree as follows:
 ```
 packages
 \--- pypi:requests:2.32.5